Hannon-lab/FlaHMM-supplement/01_assembly_stats/README.md

 ln -s /path/to/genome/assembly/folder species
 ```

-Here, `/path/to/genome/assembly/folder` should point to a directory with the following structure:
+Here, `/path/to/genome/assembly/folder` should point to a directory with FASTA files arrange in the following structure:
 ```
 $ tree species
 species